You put in all kinds of work to finally harvest, but how do you know when the time is right to pick?

 2. Pick Small

 Have you ever gone to pick a zucchini and it looks to be the size of a football?
-This is what we are trying to avoid with this tip.
+That’s not actually good.

-Circling back to our zucchini example, it is best to pick a zucchini when it is around six inches in length.
+In case of zucchini, it is best to pick them when they’re around six inches in length.
 It may not look like much, but if your plant is producing in high gear (as they usually do) you’ll have plenty to go around.

 3. Be Gentle

-Harvesting is a great job for kids.
-They find it fun to be allowed to pick things from plants, and it gets them outdoors too.
+Harvesting is a great job to assign to your kids.
+They also find it fun to be allowed to pick things from plants.

 4. Use Large Enough Baskets